 - Human Trafficking

 How Cases End up in the Federal Court System

-Cases end up in the federal court system—as opposed to the state or local court system—when a federal prosecutor brings charges accusing a person of breaking a federal law.
+Cases end up in the federal court system—as opposed to the state or local court system—when a federal prosecutor brings charges accusing a person of breaking federal law.
 A federal case usually begins with the filing of a criminal complaint, an arrest warrant, the issuance of a federal grand jury subpoena, or the execution of a search warrant.

 At an initial appearance hearing, a judge will decide whether to release the defendant from custody.
 The judge will also read the charges to the defendant.
-The judge may also place a bail on the case at this initial appearance hearing.
+The judge may also place bail on the case at this initial appearance hearing.

-Following the initial appearance hearing, a formal charge is filed by way of an indictment or a criminal information.
+Following the initial appearance hearing, a formal charge is filed by way of an indictment or criminal information.
 The grand jury determines whether or not there is probable cause to believe that a federal crime has been committed.
-At an arraignment, the defendant will be asked to plead guilty or not guilty to the criminal charge.
+At an arraignment, the defendant will be asked to plead guilty or not guilty of the criminal charge.
 After pretrial motions are filed – and assuming no plea deal is reached with the prosecutor—the case may proceed to trial, which will be followed by a sentencing hearing in the event the defendant is found guilty.

 Federal Sentencing Guidelines